bioinfo-pf-curie/mpiSORT/README.md

 !!!We recommand to test different parameters before setting them once for all.

-	- for reading and set the Lustre buffer size.
+For reading and set the Lustre buffer size.
 To do that edit the code of mpiSort.c and change the parameters in the header part.
 After tuning parameters recompile the application.

-	- If you are familiar with MPI IO operation you can also test different commands collective, double buffered, data sieving.
+If you are familiar with MPI IO operation you can also test different commands collective, double buffered, data sieving.
 In file write2.c in the function read_data_for_writing and writeSam, writeSam_unmapped, writeSam_discordant

-	- The default parameters are for 128 OSS servers, with 2.5GB striping unit (maximum).
+The default parameters are for 128 OSS servers, with 2.5GB striping unit (maximum).
 We do data sieving reading and a colective write is done with 128 servers.
 The default are unharmed for other filesystem.

-	- Tune this parameters according to your configuration.
+Tune this parameters according to your configuration.

 12) File system management:
 -----------------------